 Manage by Stages

-Projects are planned and controlled on a stage-by-stage basis.
+Projects are planned and controlled stage by stage.
 The Project Board authorises each stage individually.
+No stage starts before the previous one is reviewed and approved.

 5